Executive Search · Finance & Accounting · Financial Services · Trading & Energy · DFW & National

 Where I go further than most.

 Two practice areas built through years of recruiting exclusively inside these markets.
-The hires here are referral-driven and judgment-heavy.
-Most finance recruiters can't credibly operate in either, and AI-augmented generalist firms can't fake the relationship capital.
+The hires here are referral-driven and judgment-heavy — and most finance recruiters can't credibly operate in either.

 01